2020 Online Advertising vs Traditional Advertising Statistics.

 Digital ad spend has increased exponentially.

 It finally happened.
-2016 was the year digital ad spend was higher than digital for the first time.
-Now, in 2019, it’s not even close.
+2016 was the year digital ad spend was higher than TV for the first time.
+Now, in 2020, it’s not even close.
 That’s especially amazing considering that in 2000 TV ad spend was 20x higher.
 TV ads had their first decline during a strong market (both digital and TV ads went down during the economic recessions of 2000 and 2008).

 Once 52% inflation from 1999 to 2018 is factored in, TV ads have seen a 20 percent increase, while digital ads have increased an astounding 4,300 percent increase.

 One thing is certain, collectively more money is spent on advertisements (online and traditional) than recorded history.